Unity College Strategic Plan - Approach

 - “A cornerstone idea is that organizational strategy comes before other considerations.”

-In response to these general lessons, Unity College 2025 engages several strategies focused on providing a more efficient initial development process and a more iterative approach to strategic plan management.
+In response to these general lessons, Unity College Strategic Planengages several strategies focused on providing a more efficient initial development process and a more iterative approach to strategic plan management.

 Responsive By Design

-The Unity College 2025 planning-doing cycle will be more efficient and responsive to the larger industry, environment, and market context by design.
+The Unity College Strategic Plan planning-doing cycle will be more efficient and responsive to the larger industry, environment, and market context by design.
 Prioritization and decision-making will be facilitated through the use of several new planning, prioritization, and implementation guidelines and tools.

-Unity College 2025 is designed with mission fulfillment at its very heart.
+Unity College Strategic Plan is designed with mission fulfillment at its very heart.
 Goals are directly and explicitly tied to fully becoming America’s Environmental College.
 Service to students and other priority audiences in fulfillment of the environmental and educational mission is foregrounded.
 Everything else is secondary by design.

 An Iterative Approach

-Unity College 2025 adopts an iterative approach to strategic plan development and management.
+Unity College Strategic Plan adopts an iterative approach to strategic plan development and management.
 The overarching framework is designed for the college approach over the next several years but avoids establishing particular initiatives as high-level priorities.
 Ongoing redevelopment of the plan itself is incorporated into the design.

 Responsibility and Accountability

-In order to facilitate an iterative approach, Unity College 2025 identifies three layers of strategic planning structure: Goals, Objectives, and Initiatives.
+In order to facilitate an iterative approach, The Unity College Strategic Plan identifies three layers of strategic planning structure: Goals, Objectives, and Initiatives.
 Experience tells us that if appropriate high-level items (Goals) are identified at a proper scale, then secondary and tertiary items (Objectives and Initiatives) provide adequate direction for college leaders to be responsible and accountable for project completion.